 It’s a far cry from the towering commercial resorts of the Red Sea.

 Snorkeling at the Movenpick Resort El Quseir

 There’s also a diving center on site that has a cult following among expats.

-Today the bay is archaeologically protected and only allows a certain number of divers at a time, Marc says.
+Today the bay is archaeologically protected and only allows a certain number of divers at a time.
 The aquatic life here is special: you’ll see seahorses, rare mouse fish, eagle rays and dolphins.